wassimchouchen/wassimchouchen/README.md

 </h1>

 <h5 align="center">
 My name is wassim chouchen and I'm an computer science student Student.
-I'm from Tunisia , living in Eljem a.
+I'm from Tunisia.
 I'm passionate about machine learning deep learning, computer vision and NLP

 ## What am I up to?

 - 💬 working on real amazing projects and use cases ||  Project Manager at OSSEC
 - 🔭 I’m currently learning Pytorch and tensorflow  for computervision, data analytics, NLP , and ReactJs Django on the side !
 - 💬 active membre in IEEE ENSI SB  ARE and EMC
-- 👨‍🏫 Mentor at FOSS Overflow
+- 👨‍🏫 Former mentor at FOSS Overflow, TMLC, AIISC
 - 📫 How to reach me: wassim.chouchenne@ensi-uma.tn
 ## My Absolute Favorites:
 - 💻   I love exploring new tech building technology that help people.